Hut Stricklin: Racing career

 Stricklin grew up in Calera, Alabama.
 He married Pam Allison, the daughter of NASCAR legend Donnie Allison after they were introduced by her cousin and fellow racer Davey Allison.
 Stricklin was the last member of the Alabama Gang.

 In 1987, Stricklin won NASCAR's Dash Series championship and made his debut in what was then the Winston Cup Series.

-Two years later, he finished second to Dick Trickle in the NASCAR Rookie of the Year competition with car owner Rod Osterlund.
-In his sophomore season, he competed in only three events before taking over the driving chores of Bobby Allison's No. 12 Raybestos Brakes-sponsored Buick.
-1991 turned out to be one of his best seasons, as he finished sixteenth in points as well as a career high second-place finish at Michigan International Speedway.
+Two years later, Stricklin finished second to Dick Trickle in the NASCAR Rookie of the Year competition with car owner Rod Osterlund.
+In his sophomore season, he competed in only three events before taking over the driving chores of Bobby Allison's No. 12 Raybestos Brakes Buick.
+1991 turned out to be one of his best seasons, as he finished 16th in points as well as a career high second-place finish at Michigan International Speedway.
 With eight races left in the 1992 season, Stricklin was fired by Allison.
 Stricklin ended the season driving for Junie Donlavey.
-For 1993, Stricklin signed with Junior Johnson, driving the No. 27 McDonald's-sponsored Ford.
-In 1994, Stricklin paired with owner Travis Carter to form a new team, the No. 23 Camel Cigarettes-sponsored Ford.
+For 1993, Stricklin signed with Junior Johnson, driving the No. 27 McDonald's Ford.
+In 1994, Stricklin paired with owner Travis Carter to form a new team, the No. 23 Camel Cigarettes Ford.
 It was a disappointing year for Stricklin, finishing 26th in points.

 After Stricklin failed to find a ride for 1995, he served as a consultant for Kenny Bernstein's rookie driver Steve Kinser, a World of Outlaws Sprint Car champion who was struggling to transition from dirt to pavement.
 During the season, Kinser resigned, and Stricklin took over, posting five top-ten finishes.
-However the team closed at the end of the year.
+However, the team closed at the end of the year.